Need Help? Give us a call.

 Although USPS will offer the best value for small shipments, UPS (United Parcel Service) is more affordable if you are shipping large items.
 By way of example, shipping a 20-pound package from New York to Los Angeles costs $47.91 via UPS Ground service (one to five business days) and $59.64 via USPS Retail Ground (two to eight business days).

-In general, items that are heavier than 5 pounds are cheaper to ship via UPS than USPS.
+In general, items that are heavier than five pounds are cheaper to ship via UPS than USPS.
 However, UPS doesn’t offer flat-rate shipping, which USPS does.

 In terms of services, UPS offers a whole suite of options for small business owners, including guaranteed day-definite ground delivery, overnight, two-day, and three-day air delivery, and international delivery to over 220 countries and territories.